-31 Dec 2023 31 Dec 2022
+31 Dec 2024 31 Dec 2023

-Cost-to-income ratio, % 94% 610%
+Cost-to-income ratio, % 59% 94%

-ROA, % 0.0% -1.0%
+ROA, % 0.1% 0.0%

-ROE, % 0.4% 7.9%
+ROE, % 3.6% 0.4%

-Capital adequancy ratio (TC) % 231.6% 307.1%
+Capital adequacy ratio (TC) % 212.7% 231.6%

-Equity ratio, % 3.1% 6.3%
+Equity ratio, % 2.2% 3.1%

 Alternative Performance Measures (APMs) are key figures other than those specified in the accounting standards or other regulation and are used to describe the company's financial position and development.
-The key figures presented by the POP Mortgage Bank are based on IFRS Financial Statement Reporting standards.
+The key figures presented by the POP Mortgage Bank are based on IFRS Financial Statement Reporting standards, except for the operating expenses ratio and the combined expense ratio for insurance operations.
 The calculation formulas for the key figures included in the annual report are described below.